labrador208/Cryostat/README.md

 Update 8/27: New Files Heat Load Calculator, 8 Channel Record, and Temp Record have been added.

 Heat Load Calculator is the automated version of all aforementioned programs.
 Intended to be used in a way so that future cryostats are easier to model.
-Look inside for all functionsa
+Look inside for all functions.

 Temp Record takes the readings from the Lakeshore Model 218 and outputs them to a text file.
 Reading the text file using KST and the settings of 8 Channel Record will display all of the data in graph form.